semeds/cyb-projects/AD Powershell Lab/Active Directory & Powershell Automation Lab - Deploying AD, DHCP, RAS and NAT.md

-I will followed this lab I found on YouTube: https://www.youtube.com/watch?v=X0IN36CUVsU

 There are two ways to complete this lab.
 Either using an EC2 instance on AWS or creating a virtual machine using a hypervisor such as Oracle VirtualBox.

 I used the VirtualBox method for the lab after I got to a part where the EC2 instance ran too slow as it heavily depends on your internet connection.